TinyCircuits/Thumby-Website/docs/API/Graphics.md

 #### Fill Screen Example

-Using this example, the hardware or IDE emulator display will alternate between a white or black screen every second.
+Using this example, the hardware or emulator display will alternate between a white or black screen every second.

 ```py
 import thumby